top of page

 Every parent’s priority is to provide the best environment to support their child’s health as they develop and grow.
 Osteopathic practice is safe and effective.
 Research has shown that people trust their osteopath and are extremely satisfied by their experience of osteopathic care.

 Parents visit osteopaths for a range of reasons to support their child’s health including general joint and muscle issues.
-Recently, a couple of studies have indicated some possible new evidence to support to use of osteopathic treatment in children.
+Recently, a couple of studies have indicated some possible new evidence to support the use of osteopathic treatment in children.
 One study has outlined some favourable evidence to suggest that osteopathic treatment could reduce the crying time in babies suffering with colic.
 Another study has illustrated favourable evidence that osteopathic treatment showed a reduction in length of hospital stay of preterm infants.

 Source: https://www.iosteopathy.org/what-we-treat/osteopathy-for-children/